MusicalNinjaDad/FizzBuzz/docs/dev-environment.md

 !!! abstract "Other useful tools"
     In addition to the core language components I also found the following tools useful (they're in the `Dockerfile`):

     - [`just`](https://github.com/casey/just): You're going to be running a few multi-step commands.
 I came across it for the first time during this project and liked the simple approach.
-I guess you could use `nox`, but that means mentally translating from shell to python and context swtiching from rust to python if you're in the middle of rust-ing. `make` would be another option, but again, overly complicated for this use case, in my view
+I guess you could use `nox`, but that means mentally translating from shell to python and context switching from rust to python if you're in the middle of rust-ing. `make` would be another option, but again, overly complicated for this use case, in my view
     - `llvm-tools-preview` and [`grcov`](https://github.com/mozilla/grcov) for getting test coverage of your rust code.
 There are a few different ways to get rust coverage, after much research and a few unsuccessful starts I found grcov, from mozilla, which pretty much just worked, gave the best quality results and sounds to me like it works in a way that makes most sense
     - [`mdbook`](https://github.com/rust-lang/mdBook) is what to use if you want to create rust-style manuals rather than python-style manuals
     - [`cargo-expand`](https://github.com/dtolnay/cargo-expand) is invaluable if you end up writing rust proc-macros